Christian M. 8 min read

 Refuse-derived fuel (RDF) is a product made from an assorted mix of combustible materials found in municipal and industrial wastes that is used to power Energy-from-Waste (incinerators).

-It is produced by sorting refuse wastes until most recyclables and non-combustible materials have been removed, leaving only shredded combustibles like hard-to-recycle plastics, food waste, spoiled cardboard and textiles, etc, that burn efficiently to produce energy.
+It is produced by sorting refuse wastes until most recyclables and non-combustible materials have been removed, leaving only shredded combustibles like hard-to-recycle plastics, commercial food waste, spoiled cardboard and textiles, etc, that burn efficiently to produce energy.

 RDF tonnage exported from the UK by destination